k-cybulski/survivingdke/index.md

 #### Managing your tasks

 It is easy to get distracted from things you need to do.
-Apps like `todoist` and `habitica` help you focus, keep to your good habits, and in general get stuff done.
+Apps like [Todoist](https://todoist.com/) and [Habitica](https://habitica.com/) help you focus, keep to your good habits, and in general get stuff done.

 #### Listening to audiobooks